This case stopped the Queensland Government using baited drumlines to kill sharks in the Great Barrier Reef Marine Park.

 The Great Barrier Reef Marine Park Authority (GBRMPA) approved the Queensland Government’s application to renew the permit for the SCP but a conservation group, the Humane Society International (Australia), applied for review of this decision by the Administrative Appeals Tribunal (AAT).

-The AAT found (at [94]):
+In 2019 the AAT found (at [94]):

 The lethal component of the SCP does not reduce the risk of unprovoked shark interactions.
 The scientific evidence before us is overwhelming in this regard.
 Most compelling is the evidence of Associate Professor McPhee who gave evidence that he would never recommend a lethal program, and could never imagine advocating for a lethal shark program anywhere.
 He agreed that it was “highly plausible” that if the SCP became non-lethal tomorrow, we would see “no discernible change in unprovoked shark bites, in particular fatalities.”